AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 ---
 # Collect Data

 When you install and configure SaaS-based Adobe Commerce features such as [Product Recommendations](install-configure.md) or [Live Search](../live-search/install.md), the modules deploy behavioral data collection to your storefront.
-This mechanism collects anonymized behavioral data from your shoppers and powers product recommendations.
+This mechanism collects anonymized behavioral data from your shoppers and powers product recommendations and [Live Search](../live-search/overview.md) results.
 For example, the `view` event is used to compute the `Viewed this, viewed that` recommendation type, and the `place-order` event is used to compute the `Bought this, bought that` recommendation type.

 >[!NOTE]
 >